Extension

 Features [tracking, rating, shipping]: # The carrier features you wish to integrate

-This command will create a karrio compatible extension folder under sdk/extensions/[carrier_name]
+This command will create a karrio compatible extension folder under modules/connectors/[carrier_name]

 with all the boilerplate code required for your integration.